 In 2014, YouTube only represented 28 percent of all internet searches.
 Today, it’s the second largest search engine in the world and the third most visited website, outperformed only by Google and Facebook.
-Every minute, 300 hours of video get uploaded to YouTube, and the average mobile viewing session lasts more than 40 minutes.
+Every minute, 300 hours of video get uploaded to YouTube.
 This year, video is poised to represent 74 percent of all internet traffic.

 Let’s address the elephant in the room: Is video about to replace the written word?

 There’s plenty of speculation suggesting that text-based content is soon to meet its maker.
 But before you follow the hype and pitch out your entire strategy, read this article.
 A well-rounded content marketing strategy requires both video and text-based content to effectively nurture audiences—and probably always will.
 Here’s why:

 Taboola created a graphic that compares online video to text-based articles in terms of social signals.
 Predictably, video wins every category.
 But the percentage gap certainly isn’t a landslide.
 A significant percentage of your audience still responds favorably to text-based content.

 Video does all the work for us.
 That’s why we use it on occasion to “escape” from daily life.
 Have you ever cried during a movie or caught yourself with a ridiculous grin on your face during a happy scene?
 Your emotional responses aren’t a fluke.
 Video creators use science and psychology to direct us on what to see, how to feel and in many ways, how to interpret the story.
 All we viewers have to do is sit back and let the audiovisual experience sweep us off our feet.

 Video’s effortless experience is great for some audience members.
 But not every personality type is comfortable giving up this much control over how they form opinions about products and services, especially if their opinions will factor into a difficult or consequential decision.